Cthloveross/labreport5/lab-report-5-week-10.md

  ![image](test1.png)
  ![image](comtest1.png)

+The actual output is `[url]`, but I believe mine
-- How to fix it
+- How to fix it & which one is correct.

 After comparing the two different results, I shall believe mine might be the correct one.
+The expected output might be `[Foo*bar\]`, but the actual output is `[url]`.
 There is a `:` and some texts outside the parentheses and behind the `closeBracket` in this test, so the link is not valid.
 Therfore, we need to add a if statement to check whether there is texts between `closebracket` and `openParen`.
 Also, `openParen` should be after the `closeBracket`.

 Here is the code can be changed.
 ![image](changecode1.png)